softserveinc-rnd/biolock-api/README.md

 ## Enroll

 Enroll endpoint can be used to train the system to recognize specific user on his/her ECG data.
-The ECG sample with range of 1000 - 5000 beats is required to get better accuracy.
+The ECG sample with 1000+ heartbeats is recommended to get better accuracy (500 beats is minimum).
 ECG data should be put in CSV file, where each line represent value in millivolts.
 Sampling rate should be provided as a parameter to the call.
-The Enroll action can take from 30 seconds to several minutes to complete depending on server load and data size.
+The Enroll action can take from 30 seconds to several minutes to complete depending on server load and data size (on 500 beats it typically takes few seconds).

 | Name | Type          | Description  |